phanumat/Documentation/getting-started/groovy-basics.rst

 .. note::
     Dotted expressions are expressions of the form ``a.b`` or ``a.b.c``.
 Expressions that would contain parentheses like method calls, curly braces for closures, or arithmetic operators, are not dotted expressions and you should use ``${}``.
 We recommend always using the ``${}`` notation.

-You'll see String interpolations frequently in SmartThings.
+You'll see String interpolations frequently in PEA HiVE.

 There are some other handy Groovy String features, like the ability to remove part of a string using the ``-`` operator: